 José Pérez Córdoba, known as Carlucho, is a Cuban comedian and presenter born in Havana in 1973.
-A graduate of the Instituto Superior de Arte (ISA), he began to make a name for himself in Cuba with his theater group Los Bufomaníacos, established in 1995.
-On the island, he also collaborated with the cabarets Capri and Tropicana.
+A graduate of the Higher Institute of Art (ISA), he began to stand out in Cuba with his theater group Los Bufomaníacos, established in 1995.
+He also collaborated in the Capri and Tropicana cabarets on the Island.

-His career began at just 4 years old with the children's character "Solecito," created by Luciano Mesa, where Carlucho appeared dressed as a sunbeam with his face at the center.
-He maintained this characterization until he was 11, and due to his chubby features and round face, he became very popular among Cuban children.
+His career began at just 4 years old with the children's character “Solecito,” created by Luciano Mesa, in which Carlucho appeared dressed as a sunbeam, with his face at the center.
+He maintained this characterization until he was 11 years old, and due to his chubby features and round face, he became very popular among Cuban children.

 In the 90s, Carlucho was a regular comedian at Havana nightclubs like Los Violines in Vedado.
-His provocative show, where he would even interact with the audience using mockery and constant aggressive references to the system, gave him a personal style that filled the nightclubs in Havana with crowds.
-Carlucho was banned from appearing in Cuban media and theater following a performance titled “Los tres por la boca mueren” in 1997, which was suspended for being deemed offensive to the political leadership.
+His provocatively styled show, where he would even interact with the audience using mockery and his constant aggressive allusions to the system, gave it a personal touch, and the nightclubs in Havana that featured him would be packed.
+Carlucho was banned from performing in Cuban media and theater following a show titled "Los tres por la boca mueren" in 1997, which was suspended for being deemed offensive to the political leadership.

 In August 2001, he crossed the border from Mexico to the United States with his wife and daughter, where he established his residence.

 Known presenter and comedian from América TeVé.
-He began his career with the network on the Show de Fernando Hidalgo, then as part of the cast of El mikimbin de Miami, Dinamitados, Ké Fuerte, TN3, and later as the host of La Cosa Nostra.
-From 2012 until his surprising dismissal in 2019, he was the host and star figure of the variety show Happy Hour, for which he recruited figures such as Carlos Otero and Boncó Quiñongo.
+He began his career at the network on the Show de Fernando Hidalgo, later as part of the cast of El mikimbin de Miami, Dinamitados, Ké Fuerte, TN3, and then as the host of La Cosa Nostra.
+From 2012 until his surprising dismissal in 2019, he was the host and star figure of the variety show Happy Hour, where he recruited figures such as Carlos Otero and Boncó Quiñongo.

-Carlucho has been at odds multiple times with the presenter Otaola by opposing the campaign to strip Cuban artists living and performing in Miami and Cuba of their American residency, declaring his support for the Cuban regime and also opposing the suspension of aid to Cubans on the island through the sending of remittances and reloads.
+Carlucho has been in controversy several times with the presenter Otaola by opposing the campaign to revoke American residency from Cuban artists living and performing in Miami and in Cuba, expressing his support for the Cuban regime and also opposing the suspension of assistance to Cubans on the island through the sending of remittances and top-ups.

 In February 2020, he proposed to his girlfriend, the Cuban actress and dancer Lilliet "Lily" Rodríguez, during a live broadcast of his digital show.